When using Exclaimer, all emails with a signature applied are converted to HTML format.

 This is behavior by design.

 We have a dedicated template services team who will take a design you like or have in mind, and build it for your use within our products.
+For more information contact your Sales or Customer Success representative, or raise an Account Services ticket.

 This issue usually happens if you have set px on the text boxes instead of pt.